 This area covers the existing employment sites in south Heywood including Heywood Distribution Park, Hareshill Distribution Park and Axis Point.
+In addition, Birch Business Park, although slightly separated from the other sites and in the Green Belt, adds to the employment offer in South Heywood.
 This area:

-- Has good access to the M66 at J3 via Pilsworth Road; - Has 119 ha of existing Employment Zones containing several distribution estates, including Heywood Distribution Park which is a major business park designated as a Simplified Planning Zone (SPZ); - Has the potential for improved access to the M62; - Has the potential to be served by a new railway station on the East Lancs Railway at Pilsworth Road (T1); - Is close to, and accessible from, areas with high levels of unemployment, such as Darnhill, inner Heywood and Langley in Middleton; - Includes major sites available for development on Heywood Distribution Park and Hareshill Road; - Has been identified as location for potential employment growth in Greater Manchester Draft report -Identification and Market Demand-led Assessment of Large Employment Sites in Greater Manchester in particular for logistics, although manufacturing will also be supported.
+- Has good access to the M66 at J3 via Pilsworth Road; - Has 119 ha of existing Employment Zones containing several distribution estates, including Heywood Distribution Park which is a major business park designated as a Simplified Planning Zone (SPZ); - Has the potential for improved access to the M62; - Has the potential to be served by a new railway station on the East Lancs Railway at Pilsworth Road (T1): - Is close to, and accessible from, areas with high levels of unemployment, such as Darnhill, inner Heywood and Langley in Middleton; - Includes major sites available for development on Heywood Distribution Park and Hareshill Road; - Has been identified as location for potential employment growth in Greater Manchester, in particular for logistics, although manufacturing will also be supported.